Blog

 As a parent:

 • Emphasize that texts and phone calls can wait until you arrive at your destination.
+This is often a big culprit of distracted driving for teenagers.

 • Know your state’s laws on distracted driving.
 Many states have novice driver provisions in their distracted driving laws.
 Talk with your teen about the consequences of distracted driving and make yourself and your teen aware of your state’s penalties for talking or texting while driving.